 This may sound ridiculous to the anti-evolutionist but that is the point.
 If you look at the common ancestors of the families of carnivores or the common ancestors of the families of bats they are not all that different from one another.
 You could say the ancestors look no different than members of a family do today and so they themselves are members of the same family.
 So bats all have a common ancestor and carnivores do too.
 If YECs want to find evidence that all carnivores evolved from a common ancestor they need look no further than their own literature.
 Dr. Jeanson has already provided the evidence in a paper (Mitochondrial DNA clocks imply linear speciation rates within “kinds”) and a wonderful illustration which I show below.

 In the above illustration Dr. Jeanson has compared complete mitochondrial DNA genome sequences of many species of carnivores.
 The resulting phylogenetic tree depicts an evolutionary scenario for how all these species are related to one another.
 The circles indicate the common ancestor mtDNA genome for all the members of the kind which are in different colors.
 The center of the tree shows a point where all lines converge.
-This would represent the common ancestor of all the carnivores.
+That convergence point would represent the common ancestor of all the carnivores.
 But Jeanson doesn’t accept that such a common ancestor exists.
-He believes that God made animals at the circles but those circles are not connected at the center.
+He believes that God made animals at the circles and thus those ancestors/circles have no connection at the center.
 Just look at the tree again though.
-If you were to go back in time to the Ark and analyze the animals there.
-You could only have the mtDNAs at the circles.
-How different would they be?
-Those genomes would be not more different from one another than the species of one kind are today.
+If you were to go back in time and witness the animals departing the Ark, according to Jeanson you would see the animals represented by the circles.
+But how how different would they be?
+Those genomes would be no more different from one another than the species of one kind are today.
+In fact, it very well could be that he species within one kinds are more different than those different kinds were at that time.
 Jeanson admits this in his figure legend: “As the black arrows highlighted, the DNA differences separating the roots of different families were short relative to the DNA differences separating the species within a family.”
 So why stop at the circles.
 Why not say that God made a single carnivore kind which then became 12 or 13 different sub-kinds of carnivores?
-David MacMillan has already explored this carnivore problem quite thoroughly.
-(Dodging Darwin: How Ken Ham’s Ark Encounter is Slowly Embracing Evolution).
+David MacMillan has already explored this carnivore problem quite thoroughly (Dodging Darwin: How Ken Ham’s Ark Encounter is Slowly Embracing Evolution).

 For example, in A Symposium on Creation Vol III, edited by Donald Patten (1971) there is an article by Frank Cousins entitled “Alleged Evolution of the Horse.”
 Cousins says that horses alive today are horses implying that they are one “kind” though he never uses that term.
 It seems he believes horses are one kind but he never mentions donkeys, asses or zebras so I can’t be sure how broadly he defines the term “horse.”
 One thing for certain is that he believes that fossil horses are not horses but rather wholly separate species that are not evolutionary ancestors to modern horses.
 This is a perfect illustration of just what I am saying about the term kind become more and more inclusive over time.
 The Ark Encounter includes a recreated horse ancestor that is one of the multi-toed fossil species that Cousins in 1971 insisted couldn’t be related to horses because that would be accepting that evolution has happened.